Study Abroad in London, England

 Homestay families are carefully screened and provide good, affordable accommodation, offering you the opportunity to develop your independence and social skills by participating in family, community, cultural and recreational activities.
 Many cherish the homestay experience as one of the most rewarding aspects of the London program experience and remain lifelong friends with their homestay family.
 Your homestay family will provide furnished accommodation with linens plus seven breakfasts (self help) and four dinners per week in addition to two weekly washloads of laundry.
 Normally, two students are housed together in single or double bedrooms.
 You can choose to be housed alone.
 All requests (i.e., dietary, allergies, medical, preferences) are taken into consideration.
 You will live in the London suburbs experiencing the typical London commute of between 45-75 minutes each way.
 Accommodation ranges from a bedroom in an apartment to terraced, semi-detached, or detached houses with easy access to shopping centers, libraries, parks and leisure and sports facilities.

-The PLU comprehensive fee for Fall semester covers this academic experience (instruction and academic credit, housing, most meals (included in homestay), study tours, study abroad insurance, visa fees, and a $750 flight credit).
+The PLU comprehensive fee for Fall semester covers this academic experience (instruction and academic credit, housing, most meals (included in homestay), study tours, study abroad insurance, and visa fees*).
 To find the current comprehensive fee for one semester, divide the total full-year cost listed on the Admissions website by two.
 Please note that the comprehensive fee varies each year, and the cost of this program will be based on the year in which you study away.
 Financial aid applies.

 Some air travel, books/supplies, personal excursions, meals not provided by host family, domestic travel*/postage for visa processing, and other miscellaneous expenses are not included in program cost.